Creating Books Through the Browser

 We’re going to use forms to create new books in your application.

-form_for takes a block as its last argument.
-We haven’t done anything interesting inside the block, but that’ll change soon 😉
+@booktoform_forbecause we want to create a form for a book.form_fortakes a block as its last argument.
+We haven’t done anything interesting inside the block, but that’ll change soon 😉 -

 1